todogroup/osposurvey/2021/questions.md

-## Introduction
+## Open Source Program Office (OSPO) 2021 Survey
-The New Stack is conducting a survey with the [TODO Group](https://todogroup.org/), sponsored by The Linux Foundation and VMware, on the prevalence and outcomes of open source programs among enterprises across the globe.
+The TODO Group, together with Linux Foundation Research and The New Stack, is conducting a survey as part of a research project on the prevalence and outcomes of open source programs among enterprises across the globe.

 Personally identifiable information will not be used without your explicit permission.
-To enter our random drawing for one of two $250 Visa gift cards, please add your email at the end of the survey.
-See the official rules, for more details.

-The information collected in this survey will be used as part of a study.
+The information collected in this survey will be used as part of a research study.
 Only one response per company will be included in the study's results.
-Prior to analyzing the data, personally identifiable information and data represented in the published results will be aggregated and summarized at a group level.

-Address questions about the survey to research@thenewstack.io.
+*This survey should take no more than 15 minutes of your time.*

+BONUS

+As a thank you for completing this survey, you will receive a 75% discount code on enrollment in The Linux Foundation’s Open Source Management & Strategy training program, a $375 savings.
+This seven-course online training series is designed to help executives, managers, and software developers understand and articulate the basic concepts for building effective open source practices within their organization.

+PRIVACY

+Your name and company name will not be published.
+Reviews are attributed to your role, company size, and industry.
+Responses will be subject to the Linux Foundation's Privacy Policy, available at https://linuxfoundation.org/privacy.
+Please note that survey partners who are not Linux Foundation employees will be involved in reviewing the survey results.
+If you do not want them to have access to your name or email address please do not provide this information.

+VISIBILITY

+We will summarize the survey data and share the findings during OSPOCon 2021.
+The summary report will be published on both the TODO Group and Linux Foundation websites.

+QUESTIONS

+If you have questions regarding this survey, please email us at research@linuxfoundation.org.

 ## Part 1